Programme

 “FAM83H functions”

-Czech Centre for Phenogenomics, Institute of Molecular Genetics, Czech Republic
+Jana Balounova, Czech Centre for Phenogenomics, Institute of Molecular Genetics of the Czech Academy of Sciences, Czech Republic

 “New immunoregulatory role of FAM83h”